What is a loan agreement?

 Lending to a company requires registration of the charge

-If a company borrows against security then registration of the charge at Companies House is required, if the lender wants to be given preference over unsecured creditors.
+If a company borrows an amount of money against security then registration of the charge at Companies House is required, if the lender wants to be given preference over unsecured creditors.

 Bankruptcy and liquidation law is very complicated.
 There are rules as to the ranking priority order of different creditors.
 A creditor arrangement where the document is registered at Companies House takes priority over debts which are not registered.
 Strangely, it is the company that has the legal obligation to register every charge or debt, even though registration protects the creditor.